ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

-  When calibrating hemoglobin levels for baseline coverage (see the :ref:`baseline calibration <baseline_calibration_hb_bw_section>` section below), it is *possible* (but highly unlikely with the shift size we're dealing with) that a simulant's hemoglobin level can end up *negative* after the down-shift. **In the case of a negative hemoglobin level, we will arbitrarily reset the hemoglobin level to 10 g/L**.
+  When calibrating hemoglobin levels for baseline coverage (see the :ref:`baseline calibration <baseline_calibration_hb_bw_section>` section below), it is *possible* (but highly unlikely with the shift size we're dealing with) that a simulant's hemoglobin level can end up *negative* after the down-shift.
+To correct for this possibility, if any shifted hemoblobin levels end up below 1 g/L, reset them to 1 g/L.

 ..
 Note::